Banking Bank Reviews

 PenFed was given a high A+ rating by the BBB, even though it's not accredited.

-You must be a current or former military member, Department of Defense personnel, or the immediate family member of someone who is in those first two groups in order to join Navy Federal Credit Union.
-However, if you are eligible, it was given the highest possible ratings by J.D.
-Power for overall customer satisfaction in 2022.
+You must be a current or former military member, Department of Defense personnel, or the immediate family member of someone who is in those first two groups to join Navy Federal Credit Union.
+However, if you are eligible, it was rated 773 on a 1,000-point scale in the J.D.
+Power 2024 U.S. Consumer Financial Satisfaction Study for mass market auto loans, higher than any other financial institution.

 Even just getting preapproved with Navy Federal has its advantages.
 Your pre-approval is good for a longer period than normal: 90 days instead of the typical 30 days, allowing you to take your time while shopping.